yyou1996/yyou1996.github.io/_pages/about.md

 [virtual tissues](https://www.biorxiv.org/content/10.1101/2025.01.25.634867)).

 <span style="color:red">**Recruitment.**</span>
-I am starting an AI for Life Sciences laboratory at [the Chinese University of Hong Kong, Shenzhen](https://sse.cuhk.edu.cn/en), in the School of Science and Engineering, and recruiting PhD students and research assistants.
+I am starting the AI for Life Sciences laboratory at [the Chinese University of Hong Kong, Shenzhen](https://sse.cuhk.edu.cn/en), in the School of Science and Engineering, and recruiting PhD students and research assistants.
 If you are passionate about leveraging AI techniques to build virtual biological systems (virtual cells, tissues, organisms, etc.), please consider to [join us](https://yyou1996.github.io/laboratory/)!